 Our illustrated glossary covers a range of terms commonly used in the Kubernetes world.
 This page acts as a reference point to refer back to if you ever get muddled with definitions whilst learning more about Kube!
 The terms and definitions were sourced from the official Kubernetes documentation.

 We're releasing all of the images under CC BY 4.0 and we welcome you to reuse them in future projects.
-If you want to quickly find a particular image, we've also put together an index with thumbnails and all of the vector files.

 These are concepts that are not necessarily specific to Kubernetes.
 However, Kubernetes makes use of these concepts in its implementation.
 It is a good idea to have a basic understanding of these concepts to help with understanding how Kubernetes works.

 Containers are a key concept in Kubernetes, and in this section we define the different types of containers as well as concepts relating to containers.
 For example, images are a core component used to build up containers.